-F is for Fall, Family & Fun - Crafty Ideas to Get the Family Outside this Autumn
+F is for Fall, Family & Fun - Crafts That Get the Family Outside

 As the days grow shorter and the weather cools off, it can be tempting to hunker down indoors.
 But with the right layers and some weatherproof boots, there’s no reason to pass up autumn adventures.
 Check out these fun, nature-inspired projects designed to get your family outside this fall.